opsone-ch/documentation/www/services/website.md

 ** Hint: ** If you need a type not mentioned here yet, do not hesitate to contact us.

+** Note: ** If you configure a database here, do not forget to add the settings for the database server.
+See [Database configuration](database.md#Prerequisites)

 #### typo3cms